What is an SLA?

 Best effort

-For our personal and Ghost hosting solutions, we only offer a best effort guarantee inside our SLA.
+For our legacy personal hosting solutions, we only offer a best effort guarantee inside our SLA.
 This means, we will do everything we can to ensure our services are online 100% of the time, however we do not make any specific guarantees.
-We aim for 100% availability, and in reality these services are are often above 99.9% available.
+We always aim for 100% availability, and in reality these services have an uptime record of 99.98% over the past 3 years - less than 2 hours downtime per year.

 99.9% uptime

 For our business, performance and cloud services, we offer a 99.9% uptime guarantee.
 This guarantee means that if we do not provide 99.9% uptime, we will reimburse you in 5% increments for every hour of downtime, up to 100% of the value of your package.
-We currently exceed 99.9% uptime.
+We currently exceed 99.994% uptime, measured over the past 3 years - less than 30 minutes downtime per year.

 What if I need more than 99.9%?